-Over the past three decades, research has uncovered substantial benefits from exercise during pregnancy.
-Unfortunately, when it comes to the specifics of exactly what type of exercise is safe or beneficial, the myths seem equally as numerous.
+Decades of research has uncovered substantial benefits from exercise during pregnancy.
+Unfortunately, when it comes to the specifics of what type of exercise is safe or beneficial, the myths are numerous.
 Here are 3 of the biggest myths explained to help you feel more confident about your ability to exercise for two!

 MYTH 1: If you did not exercise regularly prior to getting pregnant, then pregnancy is not the time to start